 Trustee

 Sandra J. Lewis, MD, FACC, practices cardiology at Legacy Health in Portland, Oregon, where she previously led a multispecialty cardiology group for 25 years.
-She is a past governor of the Oregon chapter of the ACC, past chair of the ACC Section Steering Committee, past chair of the ACC HeartPAC, past Chair of the Women in Cardiology Section of ACC, past Chair of the ACC Ethics and Compliance Committee, and member of the Health Affairs Committee.
-Additionally, recognizing the untapped potential for some mid-career women cardiologists to develop leadership skills, she initiated the SJL Mid-Career Women's Leadership Institute.
+She is past Governor of the Oregon Chapter of the ACC, past Chair of the ACC Section Steering Committee, past Chair of the ACC HeartPAC, past Chair of the Women in Cardiology Section of the ACC, past Chair of the ACC Ethics and Compliance Committee, and member of the Health Affairs Committee.
+Additionally, recognizing the untapped potential for mid-career women cardiologists to develop leadership skills, she initiated the SJL Mid-Career Women's Leadership Institute.

 Thomas M. Maddox, MD, MSc, FACC